 Do you have a preference for the type of cot mattress that will suit your needs?

-Will your choice of mattress the growing concern about our planet’s resources, recycling and biodegradability influence your choice of mattress?
+Will your choice of mattress be influenced your concern about our planet’s resources, recycling and biodegradability?

 So many types of cot mattress to choose from but how do their benefits match your needs?